 I like the Epson print driver and the Canon print driver has some nice features too.
 HP print drivers are plain but easy to use.

 The Brother has a fax to offer but slightly higher operating costs.
+After a few thousand pages the lower operating costs of the HP Smart Tank 7301 will make up the initial price difference.

-The color quality of the HP Smart Tank 7301 is close to a photo inkjet printer but better than a laser printer.
+The color quality of the HP Smart Tank 7301 is close to a photo inkjet printer and better than a laser printer.
 Text is acceptable for office use but laser printers do deliver sharper text if you look at it under a loop.

 Printing apps from the other brands are very ordinary and I usually recommend Mopria apps.
 HP Smart printing app is above average and one of the few apps worth installing.